 Diamond Testers: How reliable are they?

-You need several diamond testers, electronic instruments (cost!) and you must know how to use them.
-Conventional testers will differentiate on thermal conductivity and on digital reflectivity but… still nothing is foolproof for a non professional!
-Buying a diamond mostly you do not carry diamond testers.
+You need several diamond testers, and electronic instruments (cost!) and you must know how to use them.
+Conventional testers will differentiate on thermal conductivity and digital reflectivity but… still nothing is foolproof for a non-professional!
+When buying a diamond mostly you do not carry diamond testers.

-Conventional diamond testers, electronic instruments, explained – Special HP HT diamond tester .
-Did you mean Detect fake or real diamonds, test online Conventional diamond testers will differentiate between diamonds and most simulants based on thermal conductivity.
+Conventional diamond testers, electronic instruments, explained – Special HPHT diamond tester.
+Did you mean Detect fake or real diamonds, and test online Conventional diamond testers will differentiate between diamonds and most simulants based on thermal conductivity.

 This is the ability of a substance to conduct heat.
 Diamonds conduct heat very well, while most simulants simply do not.